cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow data input

 The initial data input into a workflow instance can be any valid JSON object.
-If no input is provided the default data input is an empty JSON object
+If no input is provided the default data input is an empty JSON object:
 ```json
 {